dylanaraps/pure-bash-bible/README.md

 done
 ```

-## Loop over a variable range of numbers.
+## Loop over a variable range of numbers

 Don't use `seq`.